James C. Fry: Early career

-Fry graduated from West Point in 1922 and was commissioned a second lieutenant of infantry in the United States Army.
-Prior to World War II Fry's assignments included Schofield Barracks, Hawaii, the Army General Staff, Washington D.C., and the Philippines under General Douglas MacArthur.
+Fry graduated from West Point 29th of 30 in the Class of June 1922 and was commissioned a second lieutenant of infantry in the United States Army.
+After serving with the 9th Infantry at Fort Sam Houston, Texas, he graduated from the Primary Flying School at Kelly Field, Texas in September 1924.
+Failing to complete the advanced flying course, Fry returned to the infantry in November.
+Prior to World War II, his assignments included Schofield Barracks, Hawaii, the Army General Staff, Washington D.C., and the Philippines under General Douglas MacArthur.

+Assigned to the 24th Infantry at Fort Benning, Georgia in October 1931, Fry graduated from the Infantry School advanced course in September 1933 and tank course in February 1934.

 World War II

-In 1941 Fry volunteered for and was assigned duty as a U.S. Military Observer with the British 8th Army then engaged in combat operations against German and Italian forces in the western Libyan Desert.
+In 1941, Fry volunteered for and was assigned duty as a U.S. Military Observer with the British 8th Army then engaged in combat operations against German and Italian forces in the western Libyan Desert.
 Upon returning to the United States in 1942 he was assigned to the War Department General Staff in Washington D.C., training duties as commander, 69th Armored Regiment, in the California desert, and subsequently to staff duties as assistant G3 Headquarters Armored Command, Fort Knox, Kentucky.
 After months of frustrated efforts to obtain a combat assignment Fry was finally given the opportunity to command an infantry regiment in Italy.
-During U.S. combat operations in Italy from 1943 to the end of the war in 1945 Fry commanded the 350th Infantry Regiment, 88th "Blue Devil" Infantry Division, and was ultimately promoted to assistant division commander.
+During U.S. combat operations in Italy from 1943 to the end of the war in 1945, Fry commanded the 350th Infantry Regiment, 88th "Blue Devil" Infantry Division, and was ultimately promoted to assistant division commander.
 Fry's extraordinary bravery and reputation for personally leading attacks at the front of the forward platoon with no riflemen in front of him earned Fry the nickname "Fearless Fosdick" (after the comics character) and endeared him to his subordinates.

 Korean War

-During the Korean War Fry commanded the 2nd Infantry Division during combat operations against Communist Chinese and North Korean forces from May 4, 1952 to May 17, 1953.
+During the Korean War Fry commanded the 2nd Infantry Division during combat operations against Communist Chinese and North Korean forces from May 4, 1952, to May 17, 1953.

 Military awards and decorations

 Fry's United States Military awards and decorations include the Distinguished Service Cross, Distinguished Service Medal, Silver Star, Legion of Merit, Bronze Star, Purple Heart with three oak leaf clusters, and the Combat Infantry Badge.
-His foreign decorations include the Legion of Honor from France, the Order of the Crown of Italy, the Order of Orange Nassau with Swords from the Netherlands, and the Most Exalted Order of the White Elephant from Thailand.
+His foreign decorations include the Croix de Guerre and Legion of Honor from France, the Order of the Crown of Italy, the Order of Orange-Nassau with Swords from the Netherlands, the Czechoslovak War Cross and the Most Exalted Order of the White Elephant from Thailand.